chevalierthomas/Sentimark/README.md

 ## Frontend (Vue 3 + Vite)

 The welcome screen showcases a company discovery bar with keyboard-friendly autocompletion and a secure login form.
+Once authenticated you can jump straight from the search suggestions to a company dashboard that visualises fundamentals, recent pricing, and curated sentiment headlines.
-Axios is configured with an interceptor to safely communicate with the backend.
+Axios is configured with an interceptor to safely communicate with the backend and automatically attaches your JWT access token after sign-in.

 ### Getting started